reptilex/tesla-style-solar-power-card/README.md

 type: 'custom:tesla-style-solar-power-card'
 ```

-This is the full feature set when you have battery and an EVs (grid_to_battery, battery, car and car2 entities are all optional)
+Underneath follows the full feature set when you have battery and an EVs (grid_to_battery, battery, car and car2 entities are all optional)

 The battery sensors (for cars too) need to be the percentage numbers (1-100).
 The left part of the equation can have any name.
 ```javascript